-Induced currents from 60 Hz EMF are weaker than the natural currents found in the body, such as those from the electrical activity generated by your brain or your heart.
+Induced currents from 60 Hz EMF produced by power lines or home appliances are weaker than the natural currents found in the body, such as those from the electrical activity generated by your brain or your heart.
 Such induced currents are also much weaker than the currents you might experience from a mild electric shock.